Access Denied

 Before you go: Check the menu online.
 Most chains list nutrition information.
 Choose your meal beforehand when you're thinking clearly, not when you're hungry and looking at pictures of carb-heavy comfort food.

-Ordering strategy: - Ask for grilled, baked, or roasted proteins (never fried) - Request vegetables or salad instead of fries, mashed potatoes, or rice - Get dressing and sauces on the side—use sparingly - Ask about preparation—are there hidden sugars in glazes or marinades? - Don't be shy about modifications.
+Ordering strategy: - Ask for grilled, baked, or roasted proteins (limit fried foods when possible) - Request vegetables or salad instead of fries, mashed potatoes, or rice - Get dressing and sauces on the side—use sparingly - Ask about preparation—are there hidden sugars in glazes or marinades? - Don't be shy about modifications.
 Restaurants expect them.

 Portion control: Restaurant portions are typically 2-3x what you need.
 Immediately box half for tomorrow's lunch.
 Or share an entrée and order extra vegetables.